Ingmar-de-Vries/DynamicPredictions/README.md

 An example dataset with which all analysis code can be tested is available on OSF (DOI: 10.17605/OSF.IO/ZK42F), see more information in the "example_dataset_readme.txt" file included in this repository.

+Additionally, a zipped folder titled 'Source Data' can be found at the same OSF link.
+This folder includes the single-subject data for all main results (Fig. 2a and b, Fig. 3a and c, and Fig. S1).

 The code is structured as follows:

   -	Experiment